Littlefield's Minister - Rev. Fran Hayes

 My life changed dramatically as I began to see myself as one of God's beloved children.
 I was nurtured and encouraged in a small group that met to study the Bible, to pray, to share our lives, and to Grow in Faith Together.
 (It was called a GIFT group.)

 In time, I began sensing a call to go to seminary and eventually found myself at Princeton Theological Seminary.
 It's been quite an adventure in faith, discerning how God is calling me to serve over the years.
-I remember how I initially connected with a church through the radio.
-I hope we can use our website to help people get in touch with their spiritual longings and connect with our congregation or a congregation near them.
+As we began constructing this web site, I remembered how I initially connected with a church through the radio and wondered how we might help people get in touch with our spiritual longings and connect with our congregation or some congregation near you.

-We’d like to hear from you.
-We’d welcome your feedback on our web site, as we try to make it more welcoming and informative.
+If this sounds like what you're looking for, we'd like to hear from you.
+We'd welcome your feedback on our web site as we develop it.
 If you live in the metro Detroit area, we invite you to come and worship with us, take part in some of our activities, and find some new friends.

 May God bless you in your faith journey!